ncatlab/nlab-content/pages/19110.md

 | $\chi_{V_4} =$ | $\phantom{-}1$ |  $\phantom{-}1$ |  $\phantom{-}1$ | $-1$ |  $-1$ |
 | $\chi_{V_5} =$ | $\phantom{-}4$ |  $-4$ |  $\phantom{-}0$ | $\phantom{-}0$ |  $\phantom{-}0$ |

-By [BSS 18, Theorem 4.1](#BurtonSatiSchreiber18) these [[virtual representation|virtual]] [[permutation representations]] span precisely the sub charge lattice of integral (non-irrational) characters/RR-charges in the [[orientifold]] charge lattice.
-Since the tadpole cancellation condition (eq:VanishingOfCharacterValuesOnNontrivialSubgroups) in particular requires the characters/charges to be integral (specifically: zero) the general solution to the tadpole cancellation condition is indeed in this sub-lattice.

-One sees from immediate inspection, that the general solution to the (homogenous part of the) tadpole cancellation condition (eq:VanishingOfCharacterValuesOnNontrivialSubgroups) for $G =2 D_4$ is
+One sees by immediate inspection, that the general solution to the (homogenous part of the) tadpole cancellation condition (eq:VanishingOfCharacterValuesOnNontrivialSubgroups) for $G =2 D_4$ is

 $$
   V